 “She’s been super-helpful with the insurance stuff and how to talk to doctors,” Nora says.
 “When I got diagnosed, the dermatologist wanted to start me on a biologic.
 We’ve been having issues with insurance.
 I didn’t know about all of this.
 She’s handling it a lot better than I am obviously because she has a lot more experience.”

 Her mother, Nora says, has also taught her how to talk to doctors.
 “I’ve never been good at explaining the severity of things and how much they affect me, but she’s always told me you have to tell them that this is making it hard to go to school,” Nora says.
 “She’s always been my biggest advocate.
 Even when I wanted to give up going to doctors, because they kept dismissing me and saying, ‘Mmm, that’s not arthritis,’ she’s always said, ‘We’ll find the right doctor, we’ll figure this out.’”

 Julie credits encouragement from the Patient Navigation Center for helping Nora find a knowledgeable doctor.
 “They helped to keep us going,” she says.
-Nora, who has not been able to find the right pediatric rheumatologist, is now planning to go to her mother’s rheumatologist once she turns 18.
+Nora, who was not able to find the right pediatric rheumatologist, will go to her mother’s rheumatologist once she turns 18.

-Nora is looking forward to college next year.
+Nora is looking forward to college, which will she begin in September 2020.
 “I want to go into the medical field.
 I want to be the person that I wish that I had had.
 I want to be the doctor that my dermatologist was to me,” she says.